habit-lang/mil-tools/doc/syntax.md

 - Identifiers, which take one of two forms:

-  - Alphanumeric: Following the syntax of Java, every alphanumeric identifier starts with a character described by `isJavaIdentifierStart`, followed by 0 or more characters described by `isJavaIdentifierPart`.
+  - Alphanumeric: Loosely following the syntax of Haskell, every alphanumeric identifier is made up from a sequence of letters and digits that begins with a letter.
+More precisely, each of the characters in an identifier must be one of the following:

+      - Any character that is included in one of the following UNICODE general categories: `UPPERCASE_LETTER`, `TITLECASE_LETTER`, `LOWERCASE_LETTER`, `MODIFIER_LETTER`, `OTHER_LETTER`,
+	`DECIMAL_DIGIT_NUMBER`, `LETTER_NUMBER`, or `OTHER_NUMBER`.
+	Note that numeric digits cannot appear at the start of an identifier (leading digits will be interpreted instead as a numeric literal).

+      - An apostrophe/prime (`'`) or an underscore (`_`).
+Note that
+	the apostrophe cannot be used at the start of an identifier where it will instead be interpreted as the start of a character literal.

     Some identifiers are treated as reserved words; these will be written between double quotes in the following, as in `"where"`.
     Character sequences that start with `'B'`, `'O'`, or `'X'` and that match the syntax for bit literals will be treated as literals, as in `B101`.
 The remaining set of identifiers are classified as instances of either `CONID` (if they begin with a capital letter) or `VARID` (all other identifiers).

   - Symbols: Based on the syntax of Haskell, a symbol is a sequence of one or more symbol characters, each of which is